 Menu Engineering, Pricing Psychology & Profitability Optimization for London Restaurants

 Your menu is your most powerful sales tool—yet most London restaurants treat it as an afterthought.
-A strategically designed menu can increase average spend by 18-32% with the same customers, same food costs, zero extra marketing.
-It's printing money.
+A strategically designed menu can meaningfully increase average spend with the same customers, same food costs, zero extra marketing.
+It's one of the highest-ROI investments a venue can make.

 Most restaurant owners design menus based on "what sounds good"—we design based on what makes money.
 Menu engineering is the science of analyzing each item's profitability and popularity, then using pricing psychology, placement, and descriptions to guide customers toward high-margin choices.

-Real example: Wimbledon restaurant with £18 average spend.
-We analyzed their menu: 6 items were "Stars" (popular + profitable), 8 were "Plowhorses" (popular but low margin), 4 were "Puzzles" (unpopular but high margin), 6 were "Dogs" (unpopular + low margin—why are they on the menu?!).
+How it works in practice: Take a typical London brunch café.
+We analyse their menu and often find: some items are "Stars" (popular + profitable), some are "Plowhorses" (popular but low margin), some are "Puzzles" (unpopular but high margin), and some are "Dogs" (unpopular + low margin—why are they on the menu?!).

 Classify every item as Star, Plowhorse, Puzzle, or Dog based on profitability + popularity data.
 Optimize mix: promote Stars, fix Puzzles, eliminate Dogs, reprice Plowhorses.
 Target: 60% Stars, 25% Plowhorses.

 Golden Triangle optimization (top-right = prime real estate), strategic boxing, white space, readable fonts, professional photography styling.
 Guide eyes to high-margin items.
-82% choose from top-right quadrant.
+Research suggests most diners look at the top-right area first.

 Sensory language ("succulent," "crispy," "slow-roasted"), origin stories ("Grandma's recipe"), ingredient provenance ("Cornish sea bass"), action verbs.
-32% sales increase with descriptive vs. basic names.
+Research shows descriptive language significantly increases item sales vs. basic names.
 Every word sells.

 UK law-compliant allergen labeling (14 allergens), vegan/vegetarian/gluten-free icons, Natasha's Law compliance, clear dietary filters.
 Avoid £5,000 fines + protect customers.
-28% of Londoners have dietary restrictions.
+A growing proportion of Londoners have dietary restrictions.

 Spring/Summer/Autumn/Winter menus with seasonal ingredients (lower costs, higher quality), limited-time offers (create urgency), event tie-ins (Valentine's, Mother's Day, Christmas).
 Keep menus fresh without full redesigns.